Herman Kerkhoff: Professional career

-In 1904, Kerkhoff joined the Massillon, OH team and in his first game for the squad, he helped Massillon record a key 44–0 win over the Pittsburgh Lyceum.
+In 1904, Kerkhoff joined the Massillon, Ohio, team and in his first game for the squad, he helped Massillon record a key 44–0 win over the Pittsburgh Lyceum.
 He also contributed in a 28–0 victory over the Shelby Blues, and a 63–0 victory over the Sharon Buhl Club, the self-proclaimed champions of the western Pennsylvania football circuit.
 The 1904 and 1905 Tigers were unbeaten and claimed the Ohio League championships both years.

 In 1906, Herman semi-retired from football to pursue a life in politics.
 Kerkhoff ran for public office as Sheriff of Tippecanoe County Indiana in 1906 as a Democrat.
 After losing in the election, Canton's coach, Blondy Wallace, signed Kerkhoff and several other Massillon players to his Canton team.
 (To replace Kerkhoff, Massillon signed Tiny Maxwell.)

 Canton and Massillon matched money offers until Canton finally offered more, so Herman joined the Bulldogs before the scheduled two-game home and home series against Massillon, which would determine the 1906 "Ohio League" champions.
-Canton won the first game 10–5; but the second game and the championship was won by Massillon (13-6).
-It was alleged the players “fixed” the games to necessitate a third “big money” winner-take-all game to be held in Cleveland.
+Canton won the first game 10–5; but the second game and the championship was won by Massillon (13–6).
+It was alleged the players "fixed" the games to necessitate a third “big money” winner-take-all game to be held in Cleveland.
 The events surrounding the series resulted in accusations of a betting scandal.